9b/fatbeagle/README.rst

 Fat Beagle
 ==========
 Fat Beagle is a Chrome Extension that collects URLs being accessed while the user browses the Internet.
 It specifically looks for scripts, domains and asynchronous requests.
-Once those items are collected, they are saved within local storage and later sent in bulk to the RiskIQ landing page crawler service.
+Once those items are collected, they are saved within local storage and later sent in bulk to a remote web server.

 Current supported collection methods: